SyrineB11/-HR-Matching-Tools-/README.md

 ```
 ![yepp](https://user-images.githubusercontent.com/78451998/186676533-976b8bee-eedd-4a01-95e4-5107d6d24db1.png)

-### Then we chose the SBERT model :   all-mpnet-base-v2

 GOT TOP 4 BEST RESUMES FOR EACH JOB BASED ON THEIR CALCULATED SIMILARITIES
 for each feature we attributed weights to calculate the similarity between all features giving (w1:skills,w2:majors,w3:degrees)